It’s Women’s Equality Day!

-Thank you to the 500,000 women and millions worldwide who participated in the Women’s March this year, and thank you to those who continue to do the daily work for equality –– in healthcare, education, politics, and the workplace.
+Thank you to the 500,000 women and millions worldwide who participated in the Women’s March, and thank you to those who continue to do the daily work for equality –– in healthcare, education, politics, and the workplace.

 When I began Work Muse, my main purpose was to spread job sharing so others could experience the work-life balance my family and I were fortunate to have had for so many years.
 There are many ways that job sharing can benefit our workspaces and our world, but I now see with clarity that flexible work – and specifically job sharing – can directly affect change for gender equality in the workplace.
 Werk pieced together some great research around how flexible work changes the equation for women.*